Why I'm Not Convinced by This Pharma Company's Latest Presentation

 The JP Morgan Healthcare conference is the most important event on the industry's calendar and helps set the tone for the rest of the investing year.
 Typically the pharma/biotech companies outline the key pipeline events of the year or how they plan to expand existing product sales while the medical technology and services companies discuss their prospects for the coming year.
 I thought I’d help investors compress their research of the event and the sector by providing a brief overview of some of the presentations.
-I’ll start with Perrigo (NASDAQ: PRGO).
+I’ll start with Perrigo (NYSE: PRGO).

 Key Questions for Perrigo

 Perrigo is a company that I have discussed in a previous article linked here.
 The key questions from that article were:

 - Whether Perrigo could hit its forecast of 12-16% revenue growth when it had only reported 6% in the last quarter and had disappointed in the last two quarters with its core consumer health division.

 - How will it generate growth in the Nutritionals segment following a weak quarter last time around?

 - How sustainable are its (already high) margins in its generic pharma division.

 The presentation highlighted the favorable long term trends for Perrigo and contained a few specifics on how the company plans to achieve its aims.
 Essentially the idea is to continue to benefit from the consumer trends towards in-store brands from national brands.
 In addition, increasing numbers of drugs are moving from prescription to over the counter (OTC).
 Both are good trends for Perrigo in its consumer health division.